AlexeyGL/r1-connect-demo-iOS/README.md

 ```

-CAUTION: If you enabled it in the *application:didFinishLaunchingWithOptions* method, the Push Notification AlertView will be showed at first application start.
+NOTE: If you enabled it in the *application:didFinishLaunchingWithOptions* method, the Push Notification AlertView will be showed at first application start.

 ##b.
 Setup Apple Push Notification Services